SUBCUTANEOUS FLUID ADMINISTRATION AT HOME

-To assist people who find period needle sticks objectionable for their pets there are a couple of products which may be able to make subcutaneous fluid administration possible.
-The first is the GIF tube made by Practivet.
+To assist people who find period needle sticks objectionable for their pets there is a product which may be able to make subcutaneous fluid administration possible.
+This is the GIF tube made by Practivet.
 The product is a soft tube that is implanted under the pet’s skin in a minor anesthetic procedure.
 An injection port protrudes from behind the pet’s neck and the fluid port can be inserted here without the pet feeling it.
 The disadvantage is that the pet will have a plastic disc on the base of his neck (an area where petting is traditional and thus somewhat disrupted).
 Also, general anesthesia (though brief) is required for implantation.

-The disadvantage of these products is that they can become infected or clogged after several months.
+The disadvantage of this products is that it can become infected or clogged after several months.
 Veterinarians report a mixed bag of experiences: some good, some frustrating.
 If this is something you are interested in, discuss the pros and cons with your veterinarian.

 DISPOSAL OF OLD NEEDLES